Velodyne aims to price new self-driving car sensor below $500

 The company said the unit will have no moving parts - known as “solid state” in the industry - and will be small enough to fit behind the windshield of a car.
 It said the sensor can be used for self-driving vehicles or existing driver-assistance features such as emergency braking and lane-keeping assistance.

 Velodyne is among a trio of lidar technology developers coming to public markets.
-Silicon Valley firm Aeva Inc aims to go public by merging with blank-check acquisition company InterPrivate Acquisition Corp IPV.N, and Luminar Technologies Inc is working through a similar transaction with Gores Metropoulos Inc GMHIU.O.
+Silicon Valley firm Aeva Inc aims to go public by merging with blank-check acquisition company InterPrivate Acquisition Corp, and Luminar Technologies Inc is working through a similar transaction with Gores Metropoulos Inc.

 Reporting by Stephen Nellis in San Francisco, Editing by Sherry Jacob-Phillips and Paul Simao